G-dH/vertical-workspaces/README.md

 # Vertical Workspaces

 GNOME Shell extension that changes the horizontal layout of workspaces to vertical and adds customization of the Activities Overview layout.
-This extension does not offer vertical Dash but is compatible with Dash to Dock, Ubuntu Dock and Dash to Panel extensions, which support the vertical orientation.
+This extension does NOT offer vertical orientation of Dash but is compatible with *Dash to Dock* / *Ubuntu Dock* extensions and their forks, which support the vertical orientation.

 Supported GNOME versions: 40, 41, 42.